Mitchell-Chatterjee/Mitchell-Chatterjee.github.io/content/authors/admin/_index.md

     summary: |
       GPA: 4.0/4.0

       Thesis on the Gathering of Mobile Robots in the Presence of Faults.
-Supervised by [Prof Paola Flocchini](https://www.site.uottawa.ca/~flocchin/).
+Supervised by Dr. Paola Flocchini.

       Courses included:
       - Artificial Intelligence